dildashdosti/dildashdosti.github.io/_pages/app-policy.md

 title:  App policy
 permalink: app-policy/
 ---
-Yuvi built the Daily New Hindi Status app as a Commercial app.
+Yuvi built the "Daily New Hindi Status" app as a Commercial app.
 This SERVICE is provided by Yuvi and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.